What is conditional access in Azure Active Directory?

 Cloud apps: The targets of an access attempt (What).

 These two conditions are mandatory in a conditional access policy.
 In addition to the two mandatory conditions, you can also include additional conditions that describe how the access attempt is performed.
 Common examples are using mobile devices or locations that are outside your corporate network.
 For more information, see Conditions in Azure Active Directory conditional access.

 The combination of conditions with your access controls represents a conditional access policy.

 With Azure AD conditional access, you can control how authorized users can access your cloud apps.
-The objective of a conditional access policy is to enforce additional access controls on an access attempt to a cloud app that is driven by how an access attempt is performed.
+The objective of a conditional access policy is to enforce additional access controls on an access attempt to a cloud app based on how an access attempt is performed.

-One benefit of using a policy-based approach to protect access to your cloud apps is that you can start drafting the policy requirements for your environment using the structure outlined in this article without worrying about the technical implementation.
+A policy-based approach to protect access to your cloud apps enables you to start drafting the policy requirements for your environment using the structure outlined in this article without worrying about the technical implementation.